akkartik/mu/Readme.md

 <img alt='programming environment' src='html/edit.png' width='720px'>

 You write recipes on the left and try them out in *sandboxes* on the right.
 Hit F4 to rerun all sandboxes with the latest version of the code.
+More
-More (maybe dated) details: http://akkartik.name/post/mu.
+details: http://akkartik.name/post/mu.
 Beware, it won't save your edits by default.
 But if you create a sub-directory called `lesson/` under `mu/` it will.
 If you turn that directory into a git repo with `git init`, it will also back up each version you try out.